25 Amazing Things To Do in Bangkok

 Tip: The Wat Arun is especially overwhelming at night when it is lit.
 Watching the sunset is best in one of the opposite rooftop bars!

-Visiting a night market in Bangkok is one of the ultimate highlights of the Thai capital.
+The fantastic night markets in Bangkok are one of the highlights of the Thai capital.
 Here you get the chance to taste the delicious Thai cuisine.
-In addition, you can shop there until you drop, because here you will find next to the typical souvenirs, hipsters and vintage shops, casual clothing and often even antiques and art.
+In addition, you can shop there until you drop because here you will find next to the typical souvenirs, hipsters and vintage shops, casual clothing and often even antiques and art.
 Highly recommended is the huge Ratchada Train Night Market, a really hip and modern market in Bangkok.
-But also the new Asiatique the Riverfront, a mix of night market and shopping mall is absolutely worth a visit.
-Those who like exploring extraordinary sights should visit the Chang Chui night market.
-Here you’ll find galleries, lots of art, retro design and cool shops, but also some delicious street food and cool bars.
-Visiting a traditional night market is one of the best things to do in Bangkok and therefor you should put that activity high up on your bucket list.
+But also the new Asiatique the Riverfront, a mix of night market and shopping mall, is absolutely worth a visit.
+Those who like exploring extraordinary sights should visit the Chang Chui Plane Market.

-Shopping is one of the most popular activities in Bangkok.
-So it’s no wonder that in addition to typical markets, night markets, weekend markets and floating markets, you will find a multitude of shopping centers and huge shopping malls.
-The best known are for example the MBK, the Siam Paragon and the Central World.
-But also the new malls are really worth seeing.
-It is highly recommended to make a stop at the Icon Siam – a shopping center of superlatives.
-Here you will find not only designer brands but also a huge Apple Store with a viewing terrace, an artificial floating market and in the evening, there is a spectacularly beautiful light show right on the river.
-Especially when it rains, visiting a shopping mall can be great fun!
+Shopping is one of the most popular leisure activities of the Thai people.
+So it’s no wonder that in addition to the typical markets, night markets, weekend markets and floating markets, you can find a variety of shopping centers and huge shopping malls in Bangkok.
+The most famous are Siam Paragon, EmQuatier, Central World, Terminal 21 and MBK.
+Especially recommended is a trip to the Icon Siam, a shopping center of superlatives.
+Here you will find designer brands, a huge Apple Store with a viewing terrace, an artificial floating market and in the evening there is a spectacularly beautiful light show with water fountain directly on the river.

-Tip: The shopping malls in Bangkok are open every day, including Sundays, from 10:00 am to 10:00 pm.
+Tip: You can visit the shopping malls in Bangkok every day.
+They are open daily, including Sundays, usually from 10:00 am to 10:00 pm.

-Chinatown, with its many beautiful Chinese temples, countless markets and famous colorful billboards, is one of Bangkok’s best attractions.
-On a sightseeing tour through the area, there are plenty of things to see and do.
-Here you will get to know the Thai capital from a completely different side.
-Especially worthwhile is a trip to the famous Yaowarat Road, which is the landmark of Chinatown in Bangkok.
-Also, the Wat Traimit – the golden Buddha temple is really recommended.
+The lively Chinatown in Bangkok with its many beautiful Chinese temples, countless markets and famous colorful billboards is as a whole one of the most important attractions of the old town in Bangkok.
+On a sightseeing tour through the district, there are many unusual and worth seeing things to discover.
+Here you will get to know the Thai capital from an entirely different side.
+Especially worthwhile is a detour to the famous Yaowarat Road, which is, so to speak, the landmark of Chinatown.
+Wat Traimit, the golden Buddha temple, is also particularly worth seeing.

 Tip: A food tour through Chinatown is a great way to taste the Thai-Chinese cuisine without hesitation.
 A feast of the senses!

-Tip: When going there in the late afternoon, you have the chance to admire a magical sunset from above.
-At that time, you almost have the Wat Saket for you alone.
+Tip: If you visit in the late afternoon, you can admire a magical sunset from above.
+At this time, you have Wat Saket almost all to yourself.